 This report contains statements which may constitute "forward-looking statements" under applicable securities laws, including statements regarding the intent, belief, or current expectations of Interface, Inc. (the "Company") and members of its management team, as well as the assumptions on which such statements are based.
 Any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and actual results may differ materially from those contemplated by such forward-looking statements.
-Important factors currently known to management that could cause actual results to differ materially from those in forward-looking statements are set forth in Item 1A ("Risk Factors") of the Company's Annual Report on Form 10-K for the fiscal year ended January 2, 2011, and are hereby incorporated by reference.
+Important factors currently known to management that could cause actual results to differ materially from those in forward-looking statements are set forth in Item 1A ("Risk Factors") of the Company's Annual Report on Form 10-K for the fiscal year ended January 1, 2012, and are hereby incorporated by reference.
 The Company undertakes no obligation to update or revise forward-looking statements to reflect changed assumptions, the occurrence of unanticipated events or changes to future operating results over time.

-Interface®, InterfaceFLOR®, Bentley Prince Street®, FLOR®, Mission Zero® and the Mission Zero logo are registered trademarks of Interface, Inc. and its subsidiaries.
-TapestryTM is a trademark of Interface, Inc. and its subsidiaries.
+Interface[®], InterfaceFLOR[®], Bentley Prince Street[®], FLOR[®], Mission Zero[®] and the Mission Zero logo are registered trademarks of Interface, Inc. and its subsidiaries.
 All rights are reserved.